Infomaniak/addon-backup/README.md

 ### Back-up specific folders
 <img src="images/folders.png" width="400">

-When you select "Back-up specifics folders "the "Folders to back-up" field appears.
-This allows the specification of the folders to save, you can specify several folders (separate each path with a ",").
+When you select "Back-up specific folders" the field "Folders to back-up" appears.
+You can specify several folders (separate each path with a ",").
 You must enter the absolute path of each folder that you want to save.

 Example : /root/admin/, /home/user1/, /jelastic/containers/

 In this example 3 folders have been specified.

-After specifying these folders, you must select a backup plan.
+After specifying these folders, you must select a backup frequency.

 ### Snapshot of the whole container
 <img src="images/snapshot.png" width="400">

-When you select "Snapshot of the whole container" the "Backup all file system" field appears.
+When you select "Snapshot of the whole container", the field "Backup all file system" appears.
 This allows you to save the entire file system of your container.
+Please note that some files are excluded: /dev, /proc, /sys, /run Any filesystem which isn’t specifically mounted as part of the root partition will be excluded, including virtual file systems.

-### Backup policies
+### Backup frequency

-2 backup policies are available:
+2 backup frequencies are available:

     - Daily